IOS 9: "Broadpwn" Wi-Fi vulnerability

 In July 2017, information on a critical Wi-Fi security vulnerability affecting 1 billion iOS and Android devices was published.
 The issue, named "Broadpwn", allows an attacker to remotely take control of nearby vulnerable devices and turn affected devices into "rogue access points", further spreading the infection to other nearby devices.
-Apple released a security patch for the issue as part of its iOS 10.3.3 update, though older devices running iOS 9, including the iPad 2, 3rd generation iPad, iPhone 4S, the first-generation iPad Mini, and the 5th generation iPod Touch were left without an available update, causing concerns over the safety of the iPad 2, 3rd generation iPad, and the first-generation iPad Mini in schools.
+Apple released a security patch for the issue as part of its iOS 10.3.3 update, though older devices running iOS 9, including the iPad 2, 3rd generation iPad, iPhone 4s, the first-generation iPad Mini, and the 5th generation iPod Touch were left without an available update, causing concerns over the safety of the iPad 2, the 3rd generation iPad, and the first-generation iPad Mini in schools.

-iPhone 4S lawsuit
+iPhone 4s lawsuit

-On December 22, 2015, Apple faced a class-action lawsuit for crippling the iPhone 4S with the iOS 9 update, with some people even going so far as to say that iOS 9 rendered their devices unusable.
-The 4S only had 512MB of RAM, so it could not handle the iOS 9 update.
+On December 22, 2015, Apple faced a class-action lawsuit for crippling the iPhone 4s with the iOS 9 update, with some people even going so far as to say that iOS 9 rendered their devices unusable.
+The 4s only had 512MB of RAM, so it could not handle the iOS 9 update.
+A settlement was reached in 2022, such that users who downloaded iOS 9 onto an iPhone 4s, while living in New York or New Jersey, could receive $15 each, from a fund of $20,000,000 paid by Apple.